Fitbit Aria 2 full review

 Fitbit might be a market leader in wearable tech but one of its products cannot be worn on the body.
 If you did, you’d be using it as weights rather than it reading your weight.

-The Fitbit Aria 2 is a smart scale that measures your weight, body fat percentage, BMI and lean mass.
-It wirelessly syncs these stats with your Fitbit Dashboard and mobile apps, and is a great partner for the Fitbit activity trackers.
+The Fitbit Aria 2 is a smart scale that measures your weight, body fat percentage and BMI (Body Mass Index).
+It wirelessly syncs these stats with your Fitbit Dashboard and mobile app, and is a great partner for the Fitbit activity trackers.

 The Aria 2, you won't be surprised to learn, replaces the original Aria that was released a few years ago.
 There aren't many functional changes to the first Aria.
 Instead it has been "reengineered for greater accuracy, easy setup and an improved interface".

 Registering and recognising multiple (up to 8) users is easier, and each is given an icon so you can recognise that you have indeed just weighed yourself rather than your weight being recorded for another person.
 This was possible too with the Aria 1 but is a neater setup with the 2.